 With its economic and political stability and high GDP, there are great reasons to invest in Chile, most investors register a company directly in Chile, since there's no restriction to foreign investment.

 How to register a company in Chile?

-- Registration of investor RUT (taxpayer number) to perform economic and commercial operations.
+- Registration of investor RUT (taxpayer number) to perform commercial and company operations.

 - Register company by signing bylaws with a notary.

-- Business Start-up('Iniciación de Actividades') at the Unit of the Internal Revenue Service with jurisdiction over the place in which the legal residence or Head Office of the taxpayer is located (where the activities will take place).
+- Business Start-up('Iniciación de Actividades') at the Unit of the Internal Revenue Service with jurisdiction over the place in which the company is registered.

 How much capital is needed to register a company in Chile?